-This section provides guides on the EU Settlement Scheme and the UK’s future points-based immigration system.
+This section provides guides on the EU Settlement Scheme and the UK’s points-based immigration system.
 Find out more information on how Brexit impacts your staff, your business’ future recruitment of EU nationals, and the ability to move citizens to and from the UK and the EU for work.

-The Greater Birmingham Chambers of Commerce have produced an online guide outlining how the UK/EU border will operate from 1 January 2021 and what a “no deal” or WTO Rules Brexit would mean for businesses.
+The Greater Birmingham Chambers of Commerce have produced an online guide outlining how the UK/EU border will operate from 1 January 2021 and the new processes that businesses need to be aware of when trading with Northern Ireland.

 The GBCC offer a wide range of accredited international trade related training courses that can help businesses adapt to and prepare for Brexit and beyond.
 Topics include: Incoterms 2020, Customs declarations, Import and Export Essentials.

 The Chamber has produced a number of online videos to help businesses prepare for the end of the transition period.
 Topics covered include: trade in goods and services, transferring data and employing EU nationals.